eddykang06/course-notes/README.md

 ## Course notes

-A collection of notes from various courses I've taken at Harvard College as an undegrad, including
+A collection of notes from various courses I've taken as an undegrad at Harvard, including
 - Stat 111: Introduction to Statistical Inference